xuan-liang/ggmatplot/Paper/paper.md

 ---
-title: 'ggmatplot: An R package for data visualization on wide-format data'
+title: '`ggmatplot`: An R package for data visualization on wide-format data'
 tags:
 - R
 - data visualisation